NadaAdem/-Crypto_currencies/README.md

-With this new DataFrame, clustered_df , we start with a 3D Scatter plot using the Plotly Express scatter_3d() function to visualize the 4 Classes.
+The DataFrame of clustered_df use a 3D Scatter plot using the Plotly Express scatter_3d() function to visualize the 4 Classes.
 ![image](https://github.com/NadaAdem/Crypto_currencies/blob/main/Resources/3D%20Plot.png)